dbt-labs/docs.getdbt.com/website/docs/docs/building-a-dbt-project/tests.md

 ## Getting started

-Tests are assertions you make about your models and other resources in your dbt project (e.g. sources, seeds and snapshots).
+Tests are assertions you make about your <Term id="model">models</Term> and other resources in your dbt project (e.g. sources, seeds and snapshots).
 When you run `dbt test`, dbt will tell you if each test in your project passes or fails.

 <Changelog>